 Barrett’s view is about 6 km or so up the road from the highway, just before a large hairpin turn.
-If driving up the hill on a sunny day, a short stop at the lookout area is highly recommended.
-Some people do the drive up just for the view and don’t do anything else at the park.
-It’s that beautiful up there!
+A short stop at the lookout area is highly recommended if driving up the hill on a sunny day.
+Some people drive up just for the view and don’t do anything else at the park.
+It’s that beautiful there!

 Cypress Mountain in Summer

-Cypress Park is a great place to be in the summer time.
-The area directly beside the main parking lot at the top of the mountain is equipped with picnic tables and washrooms, and the Crazy Raven Restaurant is open as well.
+Cypress Park is a great place to be in the summertime.
+The area directly beside the main parking lot at the top of the mountain is equipped with picnic tables and washrooms.
+The Crazy Raven Restaurant is open as well.

 Popular activities at Cypress Park in the summer include hiking, wildlife viewing and backcountry hiking and camping.